PiyushPI07/chat-app/README.md

 - server will be runnning on `localhost:5000`
 - frontend will be running on `localhost:3000`
 - App is deployed here: https://chatsapp-client.herokuapp.com/
+- Register, Login and add friend by his/her phone number to be  able to chat.